Anna Levandi: Coaching career

 On February 21, 2024, it was reported that the Estonian Anti-Doping and Sports Ethics Foundation had received allegations of abuse, such as derisive language and directing skaters to ignore injuries, from multiple former students of Levandi's.
 Levandi said that she was a demanding coach but denied that her behavior was abusive.

 Political career

 Levandi joined the conservative Isamaa party in 2001.

-Since 2024, she has been serving as distict elder of Tallinn's Haabersti district.
+Since 2024, she has been serving as district elder of Tallinn's Haabersti district.

 Personal life

 Levandi is married to Allar Levandi, an Estonian former Olympic Nordic combined skier she met at the 1988 Winter Olympics.
 The couple lives in Estonia.
 Their son, Arlet Levandi, is a figure skater who competes for Estonia.

 Honors and awards

 In 2007, she was named Woman of the Year of Estonia and in 2008 Coach of the Year of Estonia.
 On 4 February 2009, she was decorated with the Third Class Order of the White Star.